NiccoCorsini/hero-actions/README.md

 ### Defining Payload Types

-Create an interface `AuthPayloads` mapping each action type to its payload:
+Create an interface `AuthActionsPayloads` mapping each action type to its payload:

 ```typescript
 // definitions/actions/auth.ts